yirenlu92/neon-docs-website/content/docs/functions/json_to_record.md

 ## Additional considerations

 ### Alternative options
-- `jsonb_to_record` - It has the same functionality to `json_to_record`, but accepts JSONB input instead of JSON.
+- [json_populate_record](./json_populate_record) - It can also be used to create records using values from a JSON object.
+The difference is that `json_populate_record` requires the record type to be defined beforehand, while `json_to_record` needs the type definition inline.
-- `json_to_recordset` - It can be used similarly to parse JSON, the difference being that it returns a set of records instead of a single record.
+- [json_to_recordset](./json_to_recordset) - It can be used similarly to parse JSON, the difference being that it returns a set of records instead of a single record.
 For example, if you have an array of JSON objects, you can use `json_to_recordset` to convert each object into a new row.
+- [jsonb_to_record](./jsonb_to_record) - It provides the same functionality to `json_to_record`, but accepts JSONB input instead of JSON.
+Note that in cases where the input payload type isn't exactly specified, either of the two functions can be used.
+For ex, the query below:
+    ```sql
+    SELECT *
+    FROM json_to_record('{"id": "123", "name": "John Doe", "department": "Engineering"}')
+    AS x(id INT, name TEXT, department TEXT);
+    ```
+    works just as well as the JSONB variant, since Postgres casts the literal JSON object to JSON or JSONB depending on the context.
+    ```sql
+    SELECT *
+    FROM jsonb_to_record('{"id": "123", "name": "Sally", "department": "Engineering"}')
+    AS x(id INT, name TEXT, department TEXT);
+    ```

 ## Resources
 - [Postgres documentation: JSON functions](https://www.postgresql.org/docs/current/functions-json.html)